Background pattern

 Rare(may affect up to 1 in 1,000 people)

-• Swelling of the face, lips, mouth, tongue, or throat, which may cause difficulty swallowing or breathing (angioedema).
+• Swelling of the face, lips, mouth, tongue, or throat, which can cause difficulty swallowing or breathing (angioedema).

-• Yellowing of the skin or eyes that may be caused by hepatitis (inflammation of the liver) or liver problems (eosinophilic liver infiltration).
+• Yellowing of the skin or eyes that can be caused by hepatitis (inflammation of the liver) or liver problems (eosinophilic hepatic infiltration).

-• Severe skin rash, which may form blisters and resemble small targets (central dark spots surrounded by a lighter area, with a dark ring around the edge), called erythema multiforme.
+• Severe skin rash that can form blisters and looks like small targets (small dark spots surrounded by a paler area, with a dark ring around the edge), called erythema multiforme.

-In patients with asthma treated with montelukast, there have been reports of very rare cases of a combination of symptoms such as flu-like illness, tingling or numbness of the arms or legs, worsening of lung function (pulmonary symptoms), and/or skin rash (Churg-Strauss syndrome).
-Inform your doctor immediately if your child has one or more of these symptoms.
+In patients with asthma treated with montelukast, very rare cases of a combination of symptoms such as flu-like illness, tingling or numbness of arms or legs, worsening lung symptoms, and/or skin rash (Churg-Strauss syndrome) have been reported.
+You should tell your doctor immediately if your child has one or more of these symptoms.

 • Abdominal pain.